theshaune/angular.sample.notesApp/README.md

-# Simple Angular Notes App
+# Angular Notes App

 ## Why?

 The scope of a notes app is quite small and a great way to kick the tyres of a framework.
+The purpose of this is to learn experience and learn the Angular framework.

 ## What is this?

 This is a simple notes app to explore the functionality of [Angular 1.5.9](http://angularjs.org) framework.
-Each apps has been built with a different programming method and is located in its respective folder, the purpose of this was to learn how angular handles each method.
+Each apps has been built with a different programming methods and utilizing different Angular features.
+Each app can be found in its respective folder.
 The folder structures are very similar but each app may vary slightly.
 I hope this repository helps others that are interested in getting started with Angular.